-Willingness to pay (WTP) is the maximum price a consumer is willing to pay in exchange for a product.
-We conduct WTP research to avoid going to extremes when pricing our products.
+Willingness to pay (WTP) is the maximum price a consumer is willing to pay in exchange for a product/service.
+We use this metric to price our products in line with customer expectations and increase the likelihood of purchase.

 How to conduct a WTP research